1. What if I cannot discover my primary love language?

 In my book The 5 Love Languages of Teenagers, which is written for parents, I also discuss the teen’s desire for freedom and the necessity of linking advanced freedom with advanced responsibility.
 As teens get older, they become more capable.
 Thus they need to have more responsibilities.
 When these responsibilities are tied with increased freedom, the teenager is motivated to become a responsible young person.

-For example, if you are going to allow the teen to drive a car, this freedom should be accompanied by a responsibility such as washing the car every Saturday by noon.
+For example, if you are going to allow the teen to drive a car, this freedom should be accompanied by a responsibility such as being responsible to keep the car clean and filled with gas.
 If they fail to meet this responsibility, there should be specific consequences already in place, such as losing the privilege of driving for two days.
 If the parent consistently applies the consequences, the teenager will have an extremely clean car and will learn that freedom and responsibility are opposite sides of the same coin.
+Encouraging personal responsibility is another important part of being a loving parent.

 6. What if the primary love language of your spouse is difficult for you?